getfretless/mutant-school-docs/source/includes/_mutants_destroy.md

 > Expected response: **204 No Content**.

 This deletes a specific mutant and any associated enrollments.
+If the mutant was an advisor, the advisees' records are updated to nullify the advisor relationship.

 ### HTTP Request